 – A project dedicated to refugee women

-Download our map of the exhibition and the flyer dedicated to the project – both available at official Art Basel’s info points.
+Download our map of the exhibition and the flyer dedicated to the project.

 Discover all the original artworks auctioned until 20 June 2019 to benefit UNHCR activities through the Made 51 project on the Live Auctioneers platform.

 While some artists created a specific artwork for the project, others provided a pre-existing work illustrating the contemporary drama of forced displacement.
-An original work signed by the artists will also be auctioned to benefit UNHCR activities through the Made 51 project, which supports the economic inclusion of refugee women in the handicrafts sector.
+An original work signed by the artists was auctioned to benefit UNHCR activities through the Made 51 project, which supports the economic inclusion of refugee women in the handicrafts sector.

 Participating artists included Alfredo Jaar, Tania Bruguera, Bouchra Khalili, Miriam Cahn and François Burland, the refugee artists Hayv Kahraman, Allam Fakhour and Natalia Sierra Poveda (with the support of the Zurich University of the Arts) as well as photographers Emmanuel Jambo, Helena Christensen and Reza.